ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

     & \text{if $c\in $ modelled}.
   \end{cases}

+Note that "unstratified" here means unstratified with respect to LBWSG category.
-Now define the LBWSG-modified cause-specific mortality hazard of :math:`c` for individual i to be
+The above individual csmr's can in fact be interpreted as the cause-level CSMR's stratified on all the individual cause states observed in the simulation.
+Now define the LBWSG-stratified cause-specific mortality hazard of :math:`c` for individual :math:`i` to be

 .. math::